 Patients who are critically ill often have more than one medical problem.
 They may develop a problem with their heart or kidneys, or require a surgical procedure.
-To provide the best possible care, the CCTC Consultant will often ask physicians with expertise in other areas of medicine to assess the patient and provide additional medical recommendations or direction.The CCTC Consultant acts as a coordinator, ensuring that the recommendations from all of the Specialsist and Attending Physicians are incorporated into one plan of care.
+To provide the best possible care, the CCTC Consultant will often ask physicians with expertise in other areas of medicine to assess the patient and provide additional medical recommendations or suggestions.The CCTC Consultant acts as a coordinator, ensuring that the recommendations from all of the Specialists and Attending physicians are incorporated into one plan of care.

 Examples of Medical Specialists who may participate in the care of patients in CCTC: